ExpressionEngine/ExpressionEngine-User-Guide/docs/templates/overview.md

   - _.xml_ creates an 'xml' template type
 - Template group names (not including the .group) and template names (not including the .extension) are limited to 50 characters.
 Anything longer than that will be truncated by the database and fail to match the file.

-Having several templates with same name but different extensions is not supported.
+Having several templates with the same name but different extensions is not supported.

-The existing templates are syncronized with the files as soon as any site page is accessed.
-However if you created new template or new template group on file system, you need to visit `Developer -> Templates` section of Control Panel in order to have them created in database.
+The existing templates are synchronized with the files as soon as any site page is accessed.
+However if you created a new template or a new template group on the file system, you will need to visit the `Developer -> Templates` section of the Control Panel in order to have them created in the database.

-NOTE: **Note:** When saving templates as files, `index.html` will be placed automatically into each template group folders when the templates are synchronized.
+NOTE: **Note:** When saving templates as files, `index.html` will be placed automatically into each template group folder when the templates are synchronized.

 ## Hidden Templates